Work towards supporting data sets containing more records

 I'm changing the subject of this issue because the existing one is too vague.
 It doesn't mention anything about the content of the records (number of columns? data type?) or how many visualizations of what type would be used.
 These things make a big difference.

-#19 Updated by Chris Stefanich almost 6 years ago
+#19 Updated by Chris Stefanich about 6 years ago

 That is a significant speed increase to show the geometries.
 Once we added an indicator to shade the map, however, it slowed way down: